myluna08/homebridge-rituals/README.md

 ## 05.Following Features Implementation (Nice to have in the future)
 - [x] Allow to control FAN rotator speed, Done!
 - [x] Allow to show battery level information, Done!
+- [x] Detection of Genie version 1.0 or 2.0
+- [x] Added Debug traces
 - [ ] Allow to show the fragance name
 - [ ] Allow to show the fragance quantity remains inside genie
-- [ ] Allow to manage more than one genie if you can more than one in the same rituals account.
+- [x] Allow to manage more than one genie if you can more than one in the same rituals account.

 Yeah, many work .. but you can helpme with a coffe .. <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=4YXRZVGSVNAEE&item_name=Just+for+a+coffe&currency_code=EUR&source=url"><img src="https://img.shields.io/static/v1?label=Buy%20me%20a%20coffe&message=using%20paypal&color=green"></a>